 This and the single below were the two first models of Varidesk.
 They both perform very good and people love them.
 You just have to be willing to manually switch your keyboard from the work-surface to the desk-surface each time you lower the device.
 This is one of the biggest changes made for the Plus line listed above.

 Similar to the Varidesk Pro model, but work-space is 6" narrower

 Similar to the Varidesk Pro models, but with a larger workspace

 |Shop Standing Desks|

 Varidesk, often misspelled as Veridesk, is a manufacturer of one of the leading types of standing desk converters on the market today.
 These standing desk converters come in handy if you already have a desk that you want to keep using, or if you work in a cubicle and want to try using a standing desk – opposed to something like these Adjustable Height Standing Desks – which are designed to replace your current desk.
 In this article we take a close look at four of the Varidesk models starting with the Varidesk Pro Plus.

 The Varidesk Pro Plus is the Cadillac of the Varidesk line of standing desk converters.
-It is designed for those users who demand perfection and simplicity in their standing desk oriented workspaces.
+It is designed for those users who to spend some extra money to get additional features and ergonomics in their standing desk oriented workspaces.

 - No mounting necessary; sub-5 min. desktop setup process